MapServer for Windows (MS4W) README

 Estimated extent: No

-Check schema: Yes
+Check schema: No

 Check valid geoms: Yes